Magneplanar DWM Bass Panel Instruction Manual

 Save all packaging.
 The DWM Bass Panel can be shipped safely only in the original packaging.
 Should you discard it, packaging is available from Magnepan.

-Install the base with the 2 screws.
+Remove the 1/4-20" screws from the bottom of the Bass Panel.
+Discard screws.
+Install the base with the 2 screws in the Literature Kit.
 It may be necessary to realign the dowel nut in the speaker before installing the base and screws.

 Connect the speaker wire from the amplifier to the amplifier input on the DWM, observing polarity.
 Connect the "small" Magneplanar to the output of the DWM, observing polarity.
 (Note- There are no left or right inputs or outputs on the DWM Bass Panel.)